RobinBoers/SkyLight-Website-Editor/README.md

 - Multiple default themes (more comming soon)
 - Theme selector
 - Online updating
+- Custom CSS Styling (if the theme supports it)

 ### These features could be coming!
 - Multiple users